danielemegna/openchat_commanded/README.md

 ### Dev notes

+* extract common assertions on json or text response
 * extract endpoint test case with common setup
 * upgrading to elixir:1.11 docker dev image, logger level seems ignored and test executions are polluted with tons of commanded logs